DallanQ/sleeping_gods_3/Manual.md

 #### Region (page 9)

-A region of the sea on the <b>atlas</b>.
+A region of the sea on the atlas.
 Regions are separated by dotted lines, land, the spiral binding of the atlas, and the edge of the page.
 The ship cannot reside on or move through land, only sea regions.

 #### Ship Damage (page 9)

 When instructed to take ship damage, draw 1 ability card per damage, then place a cube on the room(s) with a matching fate number.
 Each ship room can only take 2 damage and the hull can take 1 damage.
 If a room already has 2 damage, you may choose where to place the damage.
 If a room has 2 damage, it cannot be used during the ship action phase.
 If the ship ever has 11 damage cubes, you are defeated (see "Defeat" on pg.
 28).

-<b>Repair</b> refers to removing ship damage.
-If you <b>"repair 2,"</b> you remove any 2 damage from the ship.
+Repair refers to removing ship damage.
+If you "repair 2," you remove any 2 damage from the ship.

 #### Skills (page 9)

 There are 5 types of crew skills in the game.
 Most crew members start with 2 to 4 skills.

-<b>Strength:</b> Used when anything requires physical effort or endurance.
+Strength: Used when anything requires physical effort or endurance.

-<b>Perception:</b> Used to search, use hand-eye coordination, detect, or use senses.
+Perception: Used to search, use hand-eye coordination, detect, or use senses.
 Also used to hide and sneak.

-<b>Savvy:</b> Used when anything requires knowledge, either from study or experience.
+Savvy: Used when anything requires knowledge, either from study or experience.

-<b>Craft:</b> Used when something must be built, repaired, taken apart, maintained, or refined.
+Craft: Used when something must be built, repaired, taken apart, maintained, or refined.
 Also used to run the ship's engines and to travel.

-<b>Cunning:</b> Used when you must convince, lead, speak, deceive, devise, or plot.
+Cunning: Used when you must convince, lead, speak, deceive, devise, or plot.

 #### Supply (page 9)